 Some typical types of premises liability lawsuits in Texas include:

 - Swimming pool accident

 - Falling debris

 Any of these incidents can lead to serious or life-long medical conditions such as a back injury, neck injury, broken bones, traumatic brain injury, emotional distress, or even wrongful death.
 Other premises liability issues include insufficient security or poor lighting that may cause dangerous conditions that increase the risk of sexual assault or burglary.
-Our experienced premises liability lawyers can help you determine the merits of you case and help you move forward with pursuing it in the Texas legal system.
+Our experienced premises liability lawyer in Houston can help you determine the merits of you case and help you move forward with pursuing it in the Texas legal system.